The mixability of elliptical distributions and log-elliptical distributions

 \baselineskip=21pt

 {{}}

-0.01cm {{\bf ABSTRACT} The concept of $\phi$-complete mixability and $\phi$-joint mixability was first introduced in Bignozzi and Puccetti (2015), which is a direct extension of complete and joint mixability.
-Following Bignozzi and Puccetti (2015), we consider two cases of $\phi$ and investigate the $\phi$-joint mixability for elliptical distributions and logarithmic elliptical distributions.
-We obtain a necessary and sufficient condition for the $\phi$-joint mixability of some distributions and a sufficient condition for uniqueness of the center of $\phi$-joint mixability for some elliptical distributions.}
+0.01cm {{\bf ABSTRACT} The concept of $\phi$-complete mixability and $\phi$-joint mixability was first introduced in Bignozzi and Puccetti (2015), which is an extension of complete and joint mixability.
+Following Bignozzi and Puccetti (2015), we consider two more general cases of $\phi$ and investigate the $\phi$-joint mixability for elliptical distributions and logarithmic elliptical distributions.
+Some sufficient conditions for the $\phi$-joint mixability of some distributions are investigated.
+In addition, a conjecture on the uniqueness of the center of $\phi$-joint mixability and the forms of the densities for some elliptical distributions are given.}

 {\it MSC}: 60E05; 91B30